stablekernel/aqueduct/source/docs/db/modeling_data.md

 In order to fetch these types of relationships, you must explicitly configure a `Query<T>` to include them, which executes a SQL join.
 This is covered in the [Executing Queries](executing_queries.md).

-The `ManagedRelationship` property, however, will be fetched by default.
+The `Relationship` property, however, will be fetched by default.
 But, the entire object is not fetched - only its primary key value:

 ```dart
 var query = new Query<Job>();